BernhardDenner/puppet-userstudy-controller/puppet_introduction.md

 ## Classes

 Classes are named blocks of Puppet code and exist for grouping resource definitions.
-They can't be compared to 'classes' from a object oriented point of view.
+They can't be compared to 'classes' from an object oriented point of view.
 Puppet classes can't be instantiated, instead they are just *used* or *included*.